-For the upcoming 2020 Mars rover mission we selected a potential landing site that meets all geological criteria including the presence of Noachian/Early Hesperian aqueous sediments and associated hydrous mineral phases and access to unaltered igneous rocks.
+For the upcoming NASA 2020 Mars rover mission we identified a potential landing site that meets all geological criteria including the presence of Noachian/Early Hesperian aqueous sediments and mineral phases and access to unaltered igneous rocks.
 Our proposed landing site is located at the terminus of Sabrina Vallis in Magong crater.
 The 25 km $\times$ 20 km landing ellipse is centred at 11.990°N, 313.425°E. This site features deltaic sediments and distal lacustrine sediments.
-In central delta cliff sections weak signatures of Fe/Mg-bearing phyllosilicates are detected.
+Weak signatures of Fe/Mgbearing phyllosilicates were detected at central delta cliff sections.
 Lacustrine sediments are cut by a partially exhumed igneous dyke.
-On the crater floor of Magong crater, remnants of an approximately 1 m thick dark deposit are observed, which is interpreted to be a tephra layer sourced from the adjacent volcanic field within Lederberg crater.
+On the crater floor of Magong crater remnants of an approximately 1 m thick dark deposit are observed, which is interpreted to be a tephra layer sourced from an adjacent volcanic field within Lederberg crater.
 Detailed terrain analysis of the landing site shows that engineering constraints are met with respect to slope and relief.